-The MSCI program trains investigators in the techniques and processes utilized in clinical and translational research.
-This program provides a direct, mentored experience in clinical investigation and, through didactic work, provides trainees with a strong foundation in study design, biostatistics, biomedical ethics, human genetics, drug and device development, and genomics.
+The MSCI program trains investigators in the techniques and processes used in clinical and translational research.
+This program provides a direct, mentored experience in clinical investigation and, through didactic work, provides trainees with a strong foundation in study design, biostatistics with R, biomedical ethics, human genetics, drug and device development, and genomics.
 The program typically takes two years to complete.
 Graduates successfully compete for grants such as the NIH K23, VA Career Development Award, NIH R01, and major foundation grants.

 Eligible candidates for the MSCI Program include: